fullstackatbrown/project-dewb/README.md

 # Ghana Health Service Home Visits Tracker

 ## Overview
-Ghana Health Service Home Visits Tracker is a mobile application engineered for DEWB (Doctors and Engineers Without Border).
-GHS Home Visits Tracker aims to facilitate maternal and child healthcare access in rural Ghana, expanding access to communication, notificatiions, prescriptions, and appointments.
-The app is ultimately a combination of a specialized electronic health record and telehealth service for health providers, community health workers, and patients.
+Ghana Health Service Home Visits Tracker is a mobile application engineered to facilitate maternal and child healthcare access in rural Ghana, expanding access to communication, notifications, prescriptions, and appointments.
+The app functions as a combination of specialized electronic health records and telehealth services for health providers, community health workers, and patients.

 ## App Features